Troubleshooting¶

 Possible causes:

-Try playing the file in Windows first or converting it to a more common format such as .mp4 for video or .mp3 for audio.
+Try playing the file in Windows first or converting it to a more common format such as .mp4 or .m4v for video, or .mp3 or .flac for audio.

-Lifebook includes HEIC/HEIF decoding for import and thumbnails, so these files do not require the Microsoft HEIF Image Extensions package for Lifebook import.
+Lifebook includes WebP, HEIC, and HEIF decoding for import and thumbnails, so these files do not require the Microsoft HEIF Image Extensions package for Lifebook import.

-If HEIC/HEIF images are skipped, fail to import, or do not display:
+If WebP, HEIC, or HEIF images are skipped, fail to import, or do not display:

-• Install the Microsoft HEIF Image Extensions package if the file also needs to preview in Windows Photos.
+- Install the Microsoft HEIF Image Extensions package if HEIC/HEIF files also need to preview in Windows Photos.

-• Convert the image to another supported format such as .jpg or .png.
+- Convert the image to another supported format such as

 This message means Lifebook did not find usable files in the selected files or folders.